LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/project.rst

    launch (then scrub the deck).
 #.
 If all checks be successful, print a countdown to the console, then
    bellow "Liftoff!"

+.. admonition:: Note

+   .. todo:: Add translation link here!

+   If yer teacher uses repl.it *classroom*, follow the links in yer classroom account to access the starter code fer this project.

+   If ye NOT be in a repl.it classroom, use the links given in the text below.

 Fix Syntax Errors First
 -----------------------